Fermion Doubling in Dirac Quantum Walks: A Family of Dirac Walks

 Finally, for this walk, we let $c=\cos(\theta)v$.
 Then, with $M=mc^2\sigma_x$, the effective Hamiltonian for this walk (Eq.~\eqref{eq:DiracHamilTheta}) becomes the Dirac Hamiltonian.
 We have plotted the dispersion relation for this walk with the above choices in Figures \ref{fig:1dplots} and \ref{fig:1dplotsCompare}.

 We have obtained a family of Dirac QWs in 1+1-D that are parametrised by $\theta$.
 We can get our original walk (Eq.~\eqref{eq:originalDirac} and Eq.~\eqref{eq:TotalUnitary}) with $\theta=0$.
 For $\theta\neq 0$, there are no fermion doublers or pseudo-doublers (see Appendix \ref{app:continuum}).
+We have summarised the differences between our new family of Dirac QWs and the conventional walk in TABLE \ref{tbl:1d}.
+Moreover, we present simulations comparing the behaviour for an initially localised state in the new walk and the conventional walk in Appendix \ref{app:simulation}.

 Finally, we wish to remark on the continuum limit of this walk for arbitrary one-dimensional $A$ and $B$.
 Consider the operator

 from Eq.~\eqref{eq:hamilAbstract}.

 We can check that $\Gamma$ is traceless and Hermitian.
 This allows us to let $\pm a$ be the eigenvalues of $\Gamma$ with $a\geq 0$.
 Moreover, noting that $2 a^2 = \tr{\Gamma^2} \leq 2$ gives us $a\leq 1$.
 Thus, via an appropriate choice of axis in the Bloch sphere representing $\Hc_{\text{S}}$, we can always write $\Gamma$ to be proportional to $\sigma_z$ with the proportionality constant being a positive number less than (or equal to) one.
 Thus, in the continuum limit, when $M=0$, we always get the Weyl Hamiltonian.
 Also, to get the Dirac Hamiltonian in the continuum limit, we can always choose $M$ to be proportional to a Pauli operator in a direction orthogonal to $z$ on the Bloch sphere.